 With the need for healthcare increasing faster than ever before, providers and managers need tools to keep up with demand, reduce irritating wait times, and deliver high-quality care as quickly as possible.

-Improved patient flow will speed up your progress toward reliable, safe, efficient care.
+The improved patient flow will speed up your progress toward reliable, safe, and efficient care.
 Use these five strategies to optimize efficiency in your practice.

 Layout, Layout, Layout

 The interior layout of your medical practice is essential to good patient flow.
 You want your patients to move forward through the building without having to backtrack.
 To achieve this, make sure your reception desk is at the entrance to the office.
 The area should be large enough so patients can complete paperwork there before moving to the waiting area.
 From the waiting room, patients should move to the exam rooms and then proceed to a separate exit.
 Keep the flow in mind if you are building your practice from scratch.
 If you own an existing medical office, you should consider a remodel and making patient flow a priority.

 Everyone in your office should be trained in effective time management techniques — from receptionists to physicians.
 Time management will impact the number of patients that are seen and the overall effectiveness of your practice.